 Preheat the over to 350 degrees.

-In a medium-sized bowl, whip together the coconut sugar and butter until creamy.
+In a medium-sized bowl, whip together the sugar and butter until creamy.
 Add the lightly beaten egg and mix well.

 Traditionally, shortbread dough is formed into a ball, wrapped in plastic (gross), and kept in the fridge over night to harden.
 But I am more in the 'cookies now not later' camp and skipped this step.
 Je ne regrette rien.

-Dust a cutting board with coconut flour and roll out the dough.
+Dust a cutting board with flour and roll out the dough.
 Grab your cookie-cutter of choice and have at 'er.
-Keep adding coconut flour to the board and rolling pin as needed.
+Keep adding flour to the board and rolling pin as needed.
 Fold the dough over itself to keep forming new cookies.
 Place the cookies on the baking pan and bake for 10-12 minutes, or until the edges start to turn golden.